Guelaguetza Oaxaca 2026: Events, Tickets, and Festival Tips

 Before the Guelaguetza Festival can begin, La Diosa Centéotl (The Corn Goddess) must be chosen to represent the essence of Oaxaca throughout the celebrations.

-Over the course of two nights in late June, more than 40 women compete for the title.
-The event resembles a beauty pageant except here, beauty isn’t measured by appearance—it’s defined by the embodiment of culture and tradition.
+Over the course of two nights in late June or early July, more than 40 women compete for the title.
+The event resembles a beauty pageant except here, beauty isn’t measured by appearance.
+It’s defined by the embodiment of culture and tradition.

 Every woman is a prominent cultural promoter in their community.
 Every woman has exceptional knowledge of the traditions, languages, and customs of their community.
 Every woman proudly represents their region of Oaxaca.